Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 Now all youre custom code should be moved out of App.cs, take a look in the file and see if there is any code you need to move left.

+See the old default `App.cs` [here](https://github.com/Altinn/app-template-dotnet/blob/5bcad2d485b3806b127604f2434d3ab833a7d142/src/App/logic/App.cs)

 If you don't see any code worth keeping go ahead and delete the file.
-All of the logic Altinn used to have in this file is moved elsewhere and you no longer have to see it.
+All of the logic Altinn used to have in this file is moved elsewhere in our code and should not leak into you application code.

 ## Noteable namespace changes